armory/documentation/_spinnaker/operator.md

 order: 11
 ---

-Note that Spinnaker Operator is currently in [Early Release](https://kb.armory.io/releases/early-release-beta-GA/).
+Note that Spinnaker Operator is currently in [Beta](https://kb.armory.io/releases/early-release-beta-GA/).
 The feature is working and installable but is not meant for production use.

-**Incompatible Change**: In 0.2.x+, the CRD no longer references a `configMap` but contains the whole configuration.
-It allows users to use `kustomize` to layer their Spinnaker changes and makes validation easier.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.